Frequently Asked Questions

 We will always try our best to accommodate requests of the table holders in regards to their table locations and other special requests which are reasonable in nature.
 So far, we have been able to meet the majority of these requests, but as our availability decreases, it is becoming more of a challenge to meet all accommodations with less option options.

-What will the weather be like?
-Do I have to worry about snow?
+What will the weather be like for the show?
+Do I have to worry about snow or adverse travel conditions?

 I've never been to a collectors show.
 How does this work?